 Christians Against Poverty.

 In April of 2019 Gateway began a partnership with a Christians Against Poverty to launch a Debt Centre in Basingstoke.
 This is our first step on a mission to see hundreds of families, couples and individuals in Basingstoke released from the crushing struggle of unmanageable debt.
 This partnership with CAP will bring free, award winning, judgement-free debt counselling and hope to 10’s of families every year in Basingstoke.

-In time we hope to launch further groups helping people find work, supporting people with life skills and helping breaking free from addiction through the CAP partnership.
+In time we hope to launch further groups helping people find work, supporting people with life skills, employment and helping breaking free from addiction through the CAP partnership.

 How can I get involved in helping others?

 In addition to what we do individually and with CAP, Gateway has a network of a people (known as 'M68') who are helping to establish practical ways for the Church to show God's love to those in need.
 It takes it’s name from chapter 6 of a book of the Bible called Micah which says "And what does the Lord require of you? to act justly and to love mercy and to walk humbly with your God."

 Currently this group is focussing on four priority areas: